FrederikLizakJohansen/DebyeCalculator/paper/paper.md

 # Summary

-The forces on sstars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
+The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
 The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
 The field of "galactic dynamics," which aims to model